izikeros/blog/content/posts/notes/pieces_of_popular mlops_advice_to_ignore_what_to_do_instead.md

 ---
+Category: note
+Date: '2023-01-17'
+Modified: '2023-07-12'
-Title: 3 Pieces of Popular MLOps Advice to Ignore — and What to Do Instead
+Prompt: "Give markdown article with hyperlinks on 3 Pieces of Popular MLOps Advice to Ignore \u2014 and What to Do Instead.
+In the article discuss three advices for mlops that are false helpers or are not the best option nowadays.
+Propose alternative solution to each of these three."
 Slug: pieces-of-popular mlops-advice-to-ignore-what-to-do-instead
-Date: 2023-01-17
-Modified: 2023-01-17
 Status: published
+Summary: Discover 3 common MLOps advice to avoid and learn better alternatives to improve your machine learning operations.
+Learn to use modular, polyglot and multi-cloud approach.
 Tags: mlops
-Category: note
-prompt: Give markdown article with hyperlinks on 3 Pieces of Popular MLOps Advice to Ignore — and What to Do Instead.
-In the article discuss three advices for mlops that are false helpers or are not the best option nowadays.
-Propose alternative solution to each of these three.
+Title: "3 Pieces of Popular MLOps Advice to Ignore \u2014 And What to Do Instead"
 prompt2: the three pieces of the advice boils down to diversification.
 Can you give me other (other that diversification) three examples of popular yet harmful mlops advices?
-summary: Discover 3 common MLOps advice to avoid and learn better alternatives to improve your machine learning operations.
-Learn to use modular, polyglot and multi-cloud approach.
 ---

 As machine learning becomes more prevalent in the enterprise, MLOps (machine learning operations) is becoming an increasingly important field.
 However, not all advice out there is equally valuable, and some popular recommendations can actually harm your MLOps efforts.
 In this article, we'll discuss three pieces of popular MLOps advice that you should ignore, and what to do instead.